 Moving home is like an elaborate game of chess – one slight miscalculation is all it takes to lose your king to a pawn.
 And if your tactic involves charging forward and praying that your life will somehow turn out for the better, then take another look at your chessboard.
 Because the question still stands – should you move or not?

-To get the most out of your removals in London or somewhere else, you need to approach the problem Sun Tzu style.
+To get the most out of your London house removal or even somewhere else, you need to approach the problem Sun Tzu style.
 In other words, you absolutely need to know all the challenges that you're about to face and how to overcome them.
 So, wipe your dusty balance scales and join us as we weigh the pros and cons of this life-changing decision.

 Change Your Address - Reasons to Move Out